 • Bathroom facilities will be available to competitors before,

 • This race will be controlled by ChampionChip.

 • The first 3 placed finishers, in both male and female categories,

-will receive a prize.
-All competitors who reach the end of the race
+will receive a trophy.
+All the runners that achieve the end of the race

 will receive a commemorative medal.
 The award ceremony will take place

 • The first 5 placed of any gender who exceed the GOLD LABEL standard